The Paradise Motel: 1998–2000: Move to London and disbandment

-In September 1998 The Paradise Motel had relocated to the UK and issued their second album, Flight Paths It indicated a denser production, other singles and a UK tour followed.
+In September 1998, The Paradise Motel relocated to the UK and issued their second album, Flight Paths.
+It indicated a denser production, other singles and a UK tour followed.
 UK magazine, Melody Maker had described them as "a deliciously unsettling proposition".
 Mushroom and Infectious Records had the group as their first signing to the London-based branch.
 After touring Europe they followed with a North American tour supporting Mercury Rev, including at the College Music Journal Festival in New York and the North by Northwest Festival.
 In March 1999 the band released a cover version of The Cars' 1984 track, "Drive".
 In October they followed with Reworkings, a compilation of remixes by guests including Mogwai, Mark Eitzel and Echoboy.
 The remix by Lee Ranaldo, "Lee's Trees" was released as a single.
 The group continued to play shows in the UK with acts such as The Divine Comedy, Smog and Drugstore, though they released no new material and disbanded in early 2000.

 2000–2008: Intervening years

 Following the disbandment of The Paradise Motel, Aulich, Sussex, Austin and O'Shannassy remained in the UK.
-Aulich joined indie band, Drugstore, then returned to Australia where he formed an alternative country band, Small Sips, with Bailey and Karl Smith of Sodastream.
-In 2009 Smith and Bailey were in Melbourne-based band Lee Memorial.
-Sussex released a solo album before forming Candy with Paul Jones.
+Aulich joined indie band, Drugstore before returning to Australia where he formed an alternative country band, Small Sips, with Bailey and Karl Smith of Sodastream.
+In 2009, Smith and Bailey formed the Melbourne-based band Lee Memorial.
+Sussex released a solo album before forming Candy with guitarist and producer Paul Jones.
 In 2003 Sussex co-founded the Stolen Recordings label with Jones and Rachael Robb.

-Austin furthered his studies in architecture and married Gina Morris (ex-NME journalist and ex-member of Stereolab) in 2002, they have settled in Melbourne.
+Austin furthered his studies in architecture and married Gina Morris (ex-NME journalist and ex-member of Stereolab).
 O'Shannassy completed a Doctorate of Philosophy in music and literature in London, and then taught at a number of colleges in New York.
 Bickford lived in Melbourne for 12 months, before returning to London where he married publicist and journalist Lauren Zoric in 2004.
 He joined the London band, Paloma & The Penetrators, playing keyboard behind lead singer Paloma Faith.
 In 2005 he developed and appeared as the resident expert and co-host on a weekly prime time ITV program, The Golden Lot, co-hosted with Carol Vorderman.
 Bickford and Zoric returned to Melbourne in 2007.